Benefits Of Proper Tire InflationJan 5th, 2016

 Get Better Mileage With Properly Inflated Tires

 An informal study by students at Carnegie Mellon University found that the majority of cars on U.S. roads are operating on tires inflated to only 80 percent of capacity.
-According to the website, fueleconomy.gov, inflating tires to their proper pressure can improve mileage by about 3.3 percent, whereas leaving them under-inflated can lower mileage by 0.4 percent for every one PSI drop in pressure of all four tires.
+According to the website, fueleconomy.gov, proper tire inflation can improve mileage by about 3.3 percent, whereas leaving them under-inflated can lower mileage by 0.4 percent for every one PSI drop in pressure of all four tires.

 Fully Inflated Tires are Safer

-Besides saving fuel and money and minimizing emissions, properly inflated tires are safer and less likely to fail at high speeds.
+Besides saving fuel and money and minimizing emissions, proper tire inflation is safer and less likely to fail at high speeds.
 Under-inflated tires make for longer stopping distances and will skid longer on wet surfaces.
 Properly inflated tires will last longer as they wear more evenly.